kxs6629/CursedText/README.md

 ```

 4. From there, head over to http://localhost:3000/ to use the main page.
 This page allows interaction between the website and server.

+## TODO
+* Styling
+* Data structure for reading in and parsing text / Or find another solution
+* Search function for chosen data structure
+* Populate results page with computed results